lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Networkaddresses.md

 	([SocketAddress.Protocol](#))

 - **address**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) The address for this socket.
 Listeners will bind to the address or outbound connections will be made.
 An empty address implies a bind to 0.0.0.0 or ::.
-It’s still possible to distinguish on an address via the prefix/suffix matching in FilterChainMatch after connection.
+It鈥檚 still possible to distinguish on an address via the prefix/suffix matching in FilterChainMatch after connection.
 For clusters, an address may be either an IP or hostname to be resolved via DNS.
 If it is a hostname, resolver_name should be set unless default (i.e. DNS) resolution is expected.

 - **port_value**</br>
 	([uint32](https://developers.google.com/protocol-buffers/docs/proto#scalar))